saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week1.md

 6. Verify system readiness using command-line tools

-This methodical approach ensured the system was prepared for future configuration, security, and performance testing tasks.
+This methodical approach ensured the system was prepared for future configuration, security hardening, and performance testing tasks.

 ---